A Brief History

 At present, ISBB stands as one of the premier educational institutions in Lucena City, with alumni who have gone on to study in the Philippines’ best universities.
 It labours to create well-rounded students, and bring about a positive change, not just to its immediate vicinity, but to the world at large.

-ISBB offers a curricular program in preschool, elementary and high school based on innovative trends in educational research and practice.
+ISBB offers a curricular program in preschool, elementary, high school, and senior high school based on innovative trends in educational research and practice.
 Among its features are:

 - The four pronged approach, a literature- based curriculum,